 In the setting of sparse decompositions, we add an additional prior to the problem: \(y\) is composed of at most \(k < n\) atoms, which means \(x\) is \(k\)-sparse (has at most \(k\) non zeros).

-For example, in DOA estimation problems, we can use \(y\) to represent a signal recorded by an array of \(n\)-sensors, \(a_i\) the response of the array to a unit wave signal coming from the \(i\)’th direction, and \(x_i\) the amplitude of the wave at coming from the \(i\)’th direction. \(k\)-sparsity of \(x\) is equivalent to having at most \(k\) waves active simultaneously, and decomposing \(y\) into it’s atoms reveals their directions.
+For example, in DOA estimation problems, we can use \(y\) to represent a signal recorded by an array of \(n\)-sensors, \(a_i\) the response of the array to a unit amplitude wave coming from the \(i\)’th direction, and \(x_i\) the amplitude of the wave coming from the \(i\)’th direction. \(k\)-sparsity of \(x\) is equivalent to having at most \(k\) waves active simultaneously, and decomposing \(y\) into it’s atoms reveals their directions.

 There are 2 important extensions to the basic sparse decomposition problem.
 The first is increasing robustness to noise or modeling errors, by looking for an approximate sparse decomposition instead of an exact one.